InteractiveMechanics/nmai-nk360-interactives/README.md

 * ~~Add Slick for swiping slideshows~~
 * ~~Add lightGallery for image lightboxes~~
 * ~~Add WYSIWYG editor for News Article Creator~~
-* Pull in shared tooltips and audio pronunciations
+* Pull in and document shared tooltips and audio pronunciations
+* Document all the third-party libraries being used
 * Set up a distribution process for production
 * Configure dev/dist process for multiple versions and themes